ybc9977/alluxio-gtcs/docs/en/Running-Alluxio-Fault-Tolerant-on-EC2.md

 **Install Alluxio**

-[Clone Alluxio Repository](https://github.com/Alluxio/alluxio) to your local machine.
+[Download Alluxio](https://alluxio.org/download) to your local machine, and unzip it:

 **Install python library dependencies**